By Molly Patrick

 Elina, I am so happy for you AND your patients!
 We should all be so lucky to have a doctor like you.
 Thank you for talking with me and for setting a fantastic example for your family and your community.

-Check out our weekly plant based oil-free Meal Plans here.
+Check out our weekly whole food plant based Meal Plans here.

-Are you pre-diabetic or have you ever been pre-diabetic?
+Are you pre-diabetic or have you managed to reverse your pre-diabetes?
 We would love to hear from you in the comments below!